hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 - [Set Operators](./syntax/set-operators.md)

     The set operators UNION [ALL], INTERSECT [ALL], EXCEPT [ALL] combine two or more SELECT queries into a single SELECT.
-Set operators can be inlined in the same level or nested using parenthesis, and can use ordering, offsets, and limiting, according to the SQL Standard.
+Set operators can be inlined in the same level or nested using parentheses, and they can use ordering, offsets, and limiting, according to the SQL Standard.

 - [Predefined Functions](./syntax/expressions.md)